-Similarly, with this research, we aim at verifying the levels of consistency of typography in dynamic logos.
+In line with the latter, we aim to verify the levels of consistency of typography in dynamic logos.

-4. Typography behaviours
+4. TYPOGRAPHY BEHAVIOURS

 Defining typography is not straightforward.
 Short explanations inadequately capture its history, scope and evolution alongside technology.
-Typography is a multipurpose "tool", according to renowned design educator Ellen Lupton (2010, p.8).
-For Martin Lorenz, typography spans "the architecture of a single letter right up to the composition of a body of text" (TwoPoints.net, 2019, p.3) and for the acclaimed dutch design studio Experimental Jetset, typography is "language that has been shaped" (van Deursen, 2015, p.429).
-The common themes running through these, and many other descriptions, are that typography involves shaping language visually, so that form and meaning work together to communicate.
+Typography is a multipurpose 'tool', according to renowned design educator Ellen Lupton (2010: 8).
+For Martin Lorenz, typography spans 'the architecture of a single letter right up to the composition of a body of text' (TwoPoints.Net, 2019: 3) and for the acclaimed Dutch design studio Experimental Jetset, typography is 'language that has been shaped' (Van Deursen, 2015: 429).
+The common themes running through these, and many other descriptions, are that typography involves shaping language visually so that form and meaning work together to communicate.
 In this context, we must see the letterforms and their arrangements in the VIS as becoming further steeped with meaning and values over time.

 The name is the primary way a brand is recalled and discussed.
-Healey (2009) states that the brand is the joining instrument for both vision and the name, requiring a visual system that incorporates the logo, which is the form given to the name, i.e. the means through which the name becomes visual (idem).
-The author attributes to type the definition of clothes that involve the words, by giving them a character and emphasising a subtle but distinct personality that the general reader is able to feel (although unconsciously), adding that typography reinforces the message of the words (idem).
-In a branding context, typefaces can reflect, even if subtly, the sense of the entity's values.
+Healey (2010) states that the brand is the joining instrument for both vision and the name, requiring a visual system that incorporates the logo, which is the form given to the name, i.e. the means through which the name becomes visual.
+The author attributes to type the definition of clothes that involve the words, by giving them a character and emphasising a subtle but distinct personality that the general reader is able to feel (although unconsciously), adding that typography reinforces the message of the words.
+Hence, in a branding context, typefaces can reflect, even if subtly, the sense of the entity's values.
 This is supported by Serafini and Clausen (2012) and Ho (2013), who state that typography is an integral part of the narrative, acting as a powerful semiotic resource, capable of rendering additional meanings.

 The emergence of desktop publishing and digital editing software increased creative freedom by opening up the range of typographic possibilities.
 Type was freed from its traditional physical nature, becoming digitally crafted and the subject of a much richer and diverse treatment.
-Digital technologies have brought the necessary tools to introduce typography to a fourth dimension: time (Rodrigues, Videira and Carvalho, 2008), leading to "type in motion", sometimes known as "dynamic typography", in which the message is conveyed depending on time, often using sound and animation techniques, operating as multimedia contents (Ho, 2013).
-This context also allowed the emergence of moving posters in which, due to time being used as a variable, the possibilities of storytelling have exponentially increased (TwoPoints.net, 2019).
-In the same realm, Bellantoni (2000) proposed "kinetic typography" in which designers use techniques such as blinking and flashing, in order to convey the required messages with increasing complexity (Woolman and Bellantoni, 2000).
-Ho explains, "as kinetic letterforms may be viewed from numerous angles, designers are presented with a multitude of new typographic possibilities" (2000, p.5).
-Syntactic variations, such as the formal relations between the letters, the rhythms and the compositional proportions, are significant values of typographic sign and visual brand identity, carrying new meaning (Rodrigues, Videira and Carvalho, 2008).
+Digital technologies have brought the necessary tools to introduce typography to a fourth dimension: time (Rodrigues et al., 2008), leading to 'type in motion', sometimes known as 'dynamic typography', in which the message is conveyed depending on time, often using sound and animation techniques, operating as multimedia contents (Ho, 2013).
+This context also allowed the emergence of moving posters in which, due to time being used as a variable, the possibilities of storytelling have exponentially increased (TwoPoints.Net, 2019).
+In the same realm, Bellantoni (2000) proposed 'kinetic typography' in which designers use techniques such as blinking and flashing, in order to convey the required messages with increasing complexity (Woolman and Bellantoni, 2000).
+Ho (2013: 5577) explains, 'as kinetic letterforms may be viewed from numerous angles, designers are presented with a multitude of new typographic possibilities.'
+Syntactic variations, such as the formal relations between the letters, the rhythms and the compositional proportions, are significant values of typographic sign and visual brand identity, carrying new meaning (Rodrigues et al., 2008).